Central Motion Picture Corporation: Present

-In 2005, the KMT party sold its shares of CMPC.
-Starting from 2009, Gou Tai-chiang was the chairman of the new CMPC and restored the post-production center.
-That same year, CMPC changed its name to Central Pictures Corporation.
-It placed all of its 947 films to the Chinese Taiwan Film and Audiovisual Institute for preservation.
-It invested in and produced many films, including Jump Ashin! (翻滾吧！阿信; 2011), Seediq Bale (賽德克‧巴萊; 2011), Girlfriend Boyfriend (女朋友‧男朋友; 2012), Zone Pro Site (總鋪師; 2013), KANO (2014), and The Assassin (刺客聶隱娘; 2015).
+Under the Chen Shui-bian administration, in 2005, Kuomintang sold its shares of CMPC to the holding company of China Times, ending the KMT-era of the company.
+It then suspended their production until 2009 when Gou Tai-chiang succeeded as the chairman of the new CMPC.
+The company abbreviated its Chinese name from "中央電影事業股份有限公司" to its current form of "中影股份有限公司", and the post-production center was restored.
+The new company revitalized the original film resources and restored the existing film post-production center by upgrading to digital photography, Dolby recording, digital editing, and digital printing, while placing all of its 947 films to the Chinese Taiwan Film and Audiovisual Institute for preservation.
+It invested in and produced many films, including Jump Ashin!
+(2011), Seediq Bale (2011), Girlfriend Boyfriend (2012), Zone Pro Site (2013), KANO (2014), and The Assassin (2015).

-In July 2019, the former Taiwan Studio City, located in Wufeng District, Taichung City, was transformed into the "Central Taiwan Film Studios", which became the largest indoor soundstage and the only water tank shooting facility in Taiwan.
-It is operated by the Taichung City Government through a public-private partnership, with Central Pictures Corporation acquiring 15-year operation rights.

-On August 23, 2021, Central Pictures Corporation and the Ill-gotten Party Assets Settlement Committee signed an administrative settlement agreement.
-Central Pictures Corporation paid NT$950 million to the government for the understated assets of the company when it was sold in 2005.
+In July 2019, the Taiwan Studio City in Wufeng, Taichung was revamped into the "Central Taiwan Film Studios", which became the largest indoor soundstage and the only water tank shooting facility in Taiwan.
+It is operated by the Taichung City Government through a public-private partnership, with CMPC acquiring 15-year operation rights.
+In August 2021, CMPC and the Ill-gotten Party Assets Settlement Committee signed an administrative settlement agreement, where CMPC would pay NT$950 million to the government for the understated assets of the company when it was sold in 2005.
 The copyrights of the 330 Taiwan films it owned were transferred to National Development Council and then donated to Taiwan Film and Audiovisual Institute in 2023.

+CMPC operates two cinemas throughout Taiwan, Pingtung Cinema (屏東影城) and Taipei Wonderful Theatre (台北真善美劇院).
+Blossom Cinema (梅花數位影院) and Tainan Wonderful Theatre (台南真善美劇院) were closed in 2024 and 2025.
+Its film and television production studio is still in operation, although the cultural theme park closed in 2015.